 Being a small village, Paw Paw does not have a public transit system used by locals to get to and from work.

+Paw Paw is a somewhat ethnically-diverse village.
 The people who call Paw Paw home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paw Paw residents report their race to be White, followed by Native American.
-Important ancestries of people in Paw Paw include English, Irish, Dutch, and Polish.
+Important ancestries of people in Paw Paw include Irish, English, Dutch, and Italian.

 The most common language spoken in Paw Paw is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and German.